alx-sch/miniRT/README.md

 \text{Projection Length} = \vec{V} \cdot \vec{A}
 $$

-where \vec{A} is the normalized orientation vector representing the cylinder's axis.
+where $\vec{A}$ is the normalized orientation vector representing the cylinder's axis.

 #### Accounting for End Caps